|作者：||Working Party on State Trading Enterprises|

 STATE TRADING ENTERPRISES

-1. The Working Party on State Trading Enterprises was established by the Council for Trade in Goods at its meeting of 20 February 1995, pursuant to paragraph 5 of the Understanding on the Interpretation of Article XVII of the General Agreement on Tariffs and Trade 1994 (hereinafter "the Understanding").
+1. The Working Party on State Trading Enterprises (the Working Party) was established by the Council for Trade in Goods at its meeting of 20 February 1995, pursuant to paragraph 5 of the Understanding on the Interpretation of Article XVII of the General Agreement on Tariffs and Trade 1994 (the Understanding).
 Membership of the Working Party is open to all Members indicating their wish to serve on it.
 Observer governments in the General Council of the WTO have observer status in the Working Party.

-2. The mandate of the Working Party is set out in paragraph 5 of
+mandate of the Working Party is set out in paragraph 5 of the

 illustrative list of state trading relationships and activities with the

 adoption of the Illustrative List by the Council for Trade in Goods on